Det1999/ShapeMaker/README.md

 ```
 During testing, you may need to modify the hyperparameter RATE in the test file, as well as the corresponding weight names to be loaded.

+## Checkpoint
+We have released the checkpoint we obtained during our training process.
+You can click the link to download: [ShapeMatcher](https://drive.google.com/drive/folders/1JcYgRoZq2QyTYLw0JQY_UseelfzenukJ?usp=drive_link).